 Weapons and Firearms Offences

-Weapons and firearms offences carry severe penalties in Canada.
+Weapons and firearms charges carry serious penalties.
+Understand the law and how a defence lawyer can help challenge the allegations.
 Our defence lawyers fight charges of possession, unsafe storage, and trafficking.

 Weapons and firearms offences in Canada are governed by strict laws under the Criminal Code and Firearms Act, and even minor violations, whether due to misunderstanding, technical non-compliance, or regulatory mistakes can lead to serious consequences.
 Charges may involve allegations of unlawful possession, unsafe storage, trafficking, or use during the commission of another crime.
 Convictions can result in mandatory minimum sentences, long-term firearms prohibitions, criminal records, and imprisonment.